Sometimes life is like an extended episode of Scooby-Doo where the gang splits up and looks for clues.

 5. ...and look back

-No matter how far apart or how little you speak, the time you and your friends spent together was important, and you’ll always have those memories to reflect on.
+No matter how far apart or how little you speak, the time you and your friend spent together was important, and you’ll always have those memories to reflect on.

 While it’s great if you can feel close to a friend who lives across the country (or across the world) from you, it can be hard to maintain the level of connection you might need in a friendship.
 Don’t get discouraged, and remember the great times you and your friend shared together.